Home » Average weekly earnings in the construction industry

 Average weekly earnings in the construction industry

-The Office for National Statistics (ONS) publishes monthly updates on average weekly earnings across the whole economy and by industry and sector.
+The Office for National Statistics (ONS) publishes monthly updates on average weekly earnings across the whole economy and by industry and sector in Great Britain.
 This commentary relates to ONS’s EARN02 and EARN03 datasets, which cover non-seasonally adjusted earnings, excluding bonuses and including arrears.

-Construction wages, as measured by ONS’s Average Weekly Earnings dataset,increased by 3.7% in the year to February 2024.
-This was an increase on the rise of 1.7% in the 12 months to January 2024.
-On the month, earnings were up by 1.0%.
+Construction wages, as measured by ONS’s Average Weekly Earnings dataset, increased by 4.6% in the year to September 2024.
+This was an increase on the 4.1% rise seen in the 12 months to August 2024 (revised downwards from 4.2%).
+On the month, earnings were up 1.1%.

-Across the whole economy, the average increase in wages in the year to February 2024 was 5.7%, which was a 0.4% increase compared with January 2024.
+Across the whole economy, the average increase in wages in the year to September 2024 was also 4.6%, the same as in August (revised up from 4.5%).

 Source: ONS – Construction (K5AH) and Whole economy (KA5H), non-seasonally adjusted average weekly earnings, excluding bonuses, including arrears